originphp/website/source/docs/model/repositories.md

 A good candidate for this example is a User `model`, since this always gets really bloated.

-The first thing to do is to create a `repository` class using the plural name of the Model.
+The first thing to do is to create a `repository` class using the plural name of the Model, this enables the lazyloading of the model which can be used.

 ```linux
 $ bin/console generate respository Users